tmdau/DesignPatterns-Java/README.md

 # Design patterns cheat sheet
+I believe that design patterns helps you to orginise your code better.
+It's a fundamental knowledges about how to solve most popular problems on your production.
+It helps you to not reinvent the wheel.

 ## Creational patterns.
 Creational patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.